albert-decatur/survive-the-shell/README.md

 One thing you'll notice when you "ls -a" are these weird directories called "." and "..".
 Those are "current directory" and "directory above current directory".
 Note that when you "ls" it's really equivalent to "ls .".
-This is true of many commands because typically you execute commands in stuff in the "working directory".
+This is true of many commands because typically you execute commands on stuff in the "working directory".

 ##command flags ("options")
 Flags allow the user to turn on and off various util options, or to point utils to inputs and name outputs.